-Strengthen Your Immune System – Fight Off Viruses
+IT’S Back – Strengthen Your Immune System to Fight Off

-By now we’ve all heard the key precautions for avoiding the coronavirus, flu and any viruses.
-These include, avoiding those who have been exposed, and wash our hands frequently.
+We’ve all heard the key precautions for avoiding the coronavirus, flu and viruses in general.
+These include avoiding those who have been exposed, and washing our hands frequently.
 BUT, we really need to take these warnings More Seriously…

 by Greg Montoya